Melanie Kushnir Access to Justice Fellowship

 About Access to Justice and Civil Legal Aid

-In addition to the Fellowship, the Fellow will receive the opportunity to attend the State Bar of Nevada Annual Conference during the summer of their Fellowship, with payment of registration/travel/hotel accommodations as part of the Fellowship.
-At the State Bar of Nevada Conference, the Fellow will be able to present their winning idea and proposed implementation to the Board of Governors.
+In addition to the Fellowship, the Fellow will attend the State Bar of Nevada Annual Conference during the summer of their Fellowship and may present their winning idea and proposed implementation to the Board of Governors.
 While the full time employment of the Fellow will come to a close at the end of August, the Fellowship will officially conclude at the end of the year.
 During that time, the Fellow will be able to take advantage of judicial mentoring organized by the Eighth Judicial District Court in honor of Melanie.
 The Honorable Frank Sullivan will coordinate court observation and/or mentoring with the Fellow.
 The Fellow will also be invited to attend the Supreme Court Access to Justice Commission meeting during the fall to present their final work product.
-Finally, the student will be recognized at the Annual Pro Bono Project Awards Luncheon, to be held in December of each year, before the Nevada Supreme Court, the judiciary, and the attorney community, a lunch usually attended by 800 individuals.
+Finally, the student will be recognized at the Annual Pro Bono Project Awards Luncheon, to be held in December of each year, before the Nevada Supreme Court, the judiciary, and the attorney community.

 Upon conclusion of the fellowship, the Fellow will be asked to participate as an ambassador in publicizing the availability of the fellowship during the following year.
 The Fellow may also be asked to serve as a mentor to the Fellow selected in the following year.